Factbox: Debretsion Gebremichael, head of Ethiopia's Tigrayan forces

 Asked by Reuters what the comment meant, TPLF spokesman Getachew Reda said Debretsion was not implying that conflict was inevitable but that “if push comes to shove, we don’t have to scramble for crash military training.”

-Reporting and writing by Maggie Fick; Editing by Andrew Cawthorne and Timothy Heritage
+Reporting and writing by Maggie Fick; Editing by Andrew Cawthorne and Timothy Heritage/William Maclean

 Our Standards: The Thomson Reuters Trust Principles.